Laragear/WebAuthn/DATABASE.md

 });
 ```

+> [!NOTE]
+>
+> The columns you add will be created _after_ the package adds its own columns.
+In other words, these will be set at the end of the table.

 ### Relationships

 If the package supports it, you may add relationships through their proper migration columns.
 For example, if we want to add the `driver` relationship to the model, we can use the native `resolveRelationUsing()` on your `bootstrap/app.php()`.